jwd83/jwd83/README.md

 I'm **Jared De Blander**, founder of [Ayrscott, LLC](https://ayrscott.com/)

+# 📖
+## A bit about myself...

 🌱 I’m currently learning Deno, PhaserJS & DigitalOcean's App Platform

-## 🏎️ 😍 💻

-💬 Feel free to ask me anything about motorsports or development.

-# 📖

 I've been programming since childhood, once attending a QBASIC focused summer camp in the early 1990's.
 I got hooked and quickly moved onto C++, Visual Basic, HTML and making a host of AOL "hacking" tools leading to my parent's account getting a ban for a chat utility I worked on that evaded their message rate timeout system.